Novalac Constipation has been scientifically formulated for babies with constipation.

 Novalac Constipation is nutritionally complete and suitable for ongoing everyday use after your baby’s constipation has resolved.
+Babies aged over 6 months should be offered solid food in addition to infant formula.

 Composition per 100mL Novalac Constipation formula(reconstituted at one 4.3 g scoop/30mL water)